 In October, a report from Scotland emerged in which it was revealed that, during the past decade, prescriptions for children have risen every year, and are now three times what they were 10 years ago.

-Furthermore, the report found that these drugs are not always prescribed to children for depression: Amitriptyline is also prescribed for pain, Fluoxetine for bulimia, and Sertraline for obsessive-compulsive disorder (OCD).
+Furthermore, the report found that these drugs are not always prescribed to children for depression: Amitriptyline has been prescribed to children for pain, Fluoxetine for bulimia, and Sertraline for obsessive-compulsive disorder (OCD).

 Professor John Read (right) said he was “alarmed but not surprised” by the Scottish figures.
 He described it as an “extremely worrying medicalisation of distress“, adding: “These children have got things going on in their lives that they need help with, but they don’t have medical disorders that need medicating…